 Well sure.
 You could eat off the floor at the Ford assembly line, but that doesn’t make the food better, and most people I know think the opposite of this claim.

-Non of the foodies I know think this; and I can only think of one who has even tried
+None of the foodies I know think this true and I can only think of one who has even tried “real” Kobe beef.

 This followed by a quote from Chris Dussin, president of Old Spaghetti Factory (and the ill-fated Lucier – no wonder it failed so quickly), who is:

-Interestingly, words that Dussin threw about with abandon when he opened his flagship restaurant.
+Interestingly, all words that Dussin threw about with abandon when he opened his flagship restaurant.

 Dutch Bros.
 Coffee